idnow/de.idnow.ios/README.md

 #### underlineButtonTitles

 Default: `false` - Underline all button titles.
-Set this to `true` in order to underline button title text
+Set this to `true` to underline button title text

 #### boldButtonTitles

 Default: `true` - Make button titles bold.
-Set this to `false` in order to use normal font weight in button titles
+Set this to `false` to use normal font weight in button titles

 ## PushNotifications

-In order to use push notifications via the IDnow SDK it is neccessary that your own `AppDelegate` inherits from the provided `IDnowAppDelegate`.
+To use push notifications via the IDnow SDK it is necessary that your own `AppDelegate` inherits from the provided `IDnowAppDelegate`.
 This is necessary because the callbacks from Apple regarding the registration and reception of push notifications are solely handled through the `AppDelegate`, which is not part of our SDK.
 If your own `IDnowAppDelegate` subclass overrides some methods, please make sure to call the superclass's implementation within your overrides.

-Additionally we will need the production certifcate/key pair to send notifications via push to your app via our backend.
+Additionally, we will need the production certifcate/key pair to send notifications via push to your app via our backend.

 ```objectivec